The Voice (American TV series) season 5: Week 6: Semifinals (Dec 9 & 10)

 The Top 5 performed on Monday, December 9, 2013 with the results following on Tuesday, December 10.

 iTunes bonus multipliers was awarded to Tessanne Chin (#1), Jacquie Lee (#6), and Champlin (#10), with Chin becoming the first contestant to achieve the top chart position at the end of an applicable voting window this season.
-With the elimination of Cole Vosbury, Shelton no longer has any artists on his team, thus breaking his three-season winning streak, and also marked the first (and to date, the only) season in which Shelton does not have an artist representing him in the finale.
+With the elimination of Cole Vosbury, Shelton no longer has any artists on his team, thus breaking his three-season winning streak, and also marked the first and only season in which Shelton does not have an artist representing him in the finale.
 In the results show, the top three finalists from Season 4 (Danielle Bradbery, Michelle Chamuel, and The Swon Brothers) made an appearance along with Season 3 winner Cassadee Pope.

 Week 7: Finale (Dec 16 & 17)

 The final performance show aired on Monday, December 16, 2013, with the winner declared on the following results show Tuesday, December 17.
 The final three artists performed a duet with their respective coaches, a solo song, and a reprisal song from Blind Auditions phase.
-While five songs reached the iTunes Top 10 (Tessanne Chin at #1 and #3, Jacquie Lee at #9, and Will Champlin #8 and #10), no “iTunes Bonus” was implemented, and does not affect the outcome of the results.
+While five songs reached the iTunes Top 10 (Tessanne Chin at #1 and #3, Jacquie Lee at #9, and Will Champlin at #8 and #10), no “iTunes Bonus” was implemented, and does not affect the outcome of the results.